-In anticipation of Pi Day and St. Patrick’s Day, this Irish Pub Shepherd’s Pie is perfect for both and no reason to even wait until then to make it!
-Tender lamb bathing in deep, rich red wine gravy with veggies and blanketed in creamy, cheesy potatoes simply heavenly.
-Shepherd’s pie is comfort food at it’s finest and especially when you’re looking to warm up in a hearty way.
+In anticipation of Pi Day and St. Patrick’s Day, this Irish Pub Shepherd’s Pie is perfect for both!
+Tender lamb bathing in deep, rich red wine gravy with veggies blanketed in creamy, cheesy potatoes is simply heavenly.
+Shepherd's pie is make-ahead comfort food at it's finest and especially when you're looking to warm up in a hearty way.

 Remember to PIN THIS to save the recipe for later!

 This ubiquitous dish has been around forever.
 In the US, it’s often made with beef instead of lamb.
 In that case, it’s really ‘cottage’ pie.
 Not trying to be overly definitional and police recipe names, but shepherds oversaw sheep, so pie named that should really only be called ‘shepherd’s’ pie if it’s made with lamb.

 The name ‘cottage’ was given to meat pie around the time potatoes were introduced in the UK because they were affordable for peasants, many of whom lived in cottages.
 This may not come up on Jeopardy, but now you’ll know the difference and the question/answer if it does.

 You can go about preparing this dish in a Dutch oven or a large ovenproof skillet.
 I used a Dutch oven because I wanted to use these adorable little Staub ramekins to serve the pies in.
 But if I were to stick to one big pie, my 12-inch Lodge cast iron skillet would’ve done the trick.

 To get things started, diced, flour-coated lamb stew meat is browned (I didn’t use ground lamb, but you can).
 An atypical mirepoix (meer-pwah) of leeks, celery and carrots go into the pot next.
 While onions are the heart of traditional mirepoix, leeks are milder and won’t make you cry when chopping.
 Bonus!